slerman12/Help-me/Philosophy/Dormant-Communications.md

 It's still absurd to imagine that all of that space beyond is connected within the intelligence of a being who is predominantly focussing on us as central to that being's designs and attention, or that we might be connected to other such sub-networks of species far beyond in galaxies incomprehensible through that same being, all entangled (or not) and planning together.

-With all that intelligence, it's hard to imagine [*why* unethical realities might still exist on the face of this human-centric blip of a planet, and the reasoning for the laws of physics as they are](https://github.com/slerman12/BrokenWisdoms/blob/main/Philosophy/Consciousness.md#cosmogenesis-myth) (See "Cosmogenesis Myth").
+With all that intelligence, it's hard to imagine [*why* unethical realities might still exist on the face of this human-centric blip of a planet, and the reasoning for the laws of physics as they are](https://github.com/slerman12/BrokenWisdoms/blob/main/Philosophy/Consciousness.md#cosmogenesis-myth).